vmware-archive/gp-r/HomePage.md

 ```

 ### <a name="udf"/> PL/R UDF Definition
-Now that we’ve defined the structure of our input and output values, we can go ahead and tell Greenplum and R what we want to do with this data.
+Now that we’ve defined the structure of our input and output values, we can go ahead and tell GPDB/HAWQ and R what we want to do with this data.
 We are now ready to define our PL/R function.

 A couple of helpful rules to follow here:
 * Each argument of the PL/R function and its specified data type should correspond to a column that exists in the array aggregated table that was created in the Data Prep step